moogacs/docs.buf.build/docs/tour/use-a-workspace.md

 time.

-In this section, you'll incorporate another dependency into your `PetStoreService` API and use a [workspace](../reference/workspaces.md) to make better organize your Protobuf definitions.
+In this section, you'll incorporate another dependency into your `PetStoreService` API and use a [workspace](../reference/workspaces.md) to better organize your Protobuf definitions.

 ## 12.1 Create `paymentapis` {#create-paymentapis}